ABOUT

 POWER OF FONA

-- Facilitating youth education programs that connect the community with food, science, and public greenspace.
+- Providing youth education programs that connect the community with plants, science, and agriculture.

-- Hosting public events that encourage a connection to nature, science, health, and wellness.
+- Hosting community events that encourage a connection to nature, wellness, science, and plant stewardship.

-- Communicating on behalf of the Arboretum through weekly publications, a magazine, and social media.
+- Promoting the Arboretum through FONA Field Notes, our award-winning weekly email newsletter, and through social media.

-- Advocating on behalf of the Arboretum with city and federal officials and promoting strong buy-in from USDA leadership and partners.
+- Advocating on behalf of the Arboretum with key partners, including city and federal officials to support critical improvement projects.

-- Collaborating with the Arboretum on infrastructure projects and operations.
+- Collaborating with the Arboretum on strategic priorities, operations, and events.

-- Providing discretionary funding for Arboretum operations and interns through private donations and venue rental revenue.
+- Providing discretionary funding — through private donations and venue rental revenue — for Arboretum operations, paid internships, and infrastructure projects.

 VALUES